transducens/demint/README.md

 ```

 **Prepare sentences collection**

+Extracts the sententences and sorts them (by default from `cache/diarized_transcripts/`) and stores the result (by default in `cache/raw_sorted_sentence_collecion/`) with the same name in JSON format.
 ```bash
 # Prepare a sorted sentence collection from a transcript file or a directory of transcript files.
 # From cache/diarized_transcripts/ to cache/raw_sorted_sentence_collection/